 Am I Lendable?
 How to Get Funding for Your Business

-When you are in the early stages of business growth, it can sometimes be a challenge to obtain capital – especially through traditional avenues.
+When you are in the early stages of business growth, it can sometimes be challenging to obtain capital – especially through traditional avenues.
 But there are steps you can proactively take to make it easier to get the capital you need to grow your business.
 If you’re a new business that is just starting out, this blog will help you get your business finance started on the right path to becoming lendable.
 And if you’ve been established and operating your business for a few months, find out how you can ensure that your business finances are on track to help you become lendable.

 First, we’ll look at the most common requirements you need to meet before being eligible to receive funding, then we’ll look into a few funding pathways you can pursue to get the right capital for your business.